 This content may contain affiliate links for products I use and believe in.
 If you subscribe or make a purchase after clicking one of these links, I’ll earn some money at no extra cost to you.
 I deeply appreciate your support so I can keep doing what I love — providing helpful content to readers like you!
 Thank you!

-Note: I haven’t received my desk yet, but I’ll update this with my personal experience as soon as it arrives in August.
+Note: I haven’t received my desk yet, but I’ll update this with my personal experience as soon as it arrives at the beginning of 2023.

 This is the desk I dreamed up back in 2019!
 But I couldn’t figure out how to make it happen, so I simply had two workstations: one was a floor desk and the other a sit-stand desk.
 I’m super excited to consolidate my desks now, and use the space in my apartment more efficiently.

 Even if you never want to sit on the floor, this desk allows you to lower the work surface as low as you want for your seated position.
 This is important because my previous sit-stand desk (SARSKA from IKEA) was actually too tall for me even at the lowest setting.
 That meant my chair was too high for my feet to reach the floor, which meant the chair was painfully digging into the back of my legs and I needed a foot rest to compensate.